esper-io/console_docs/docs/devices-groups/device-graph.md

-## How to View the Device Graphs of a Single Devices?
+## How to View the Device Graphs of a Single Device?